 9. Experience Advertising

 In 2016, Reebok installed an interactive billboard with a speed camera with the ZPump shoes on display.
 Passersby were then encouraged to go past the speed camera and try to hit as fast as 10.5 miles per hour.
-All those who hit the goal were then rewarded with new Reebok ZPump 2.0 kicks.
+All those who hit the goal were rewarded with new Reebok ZPump 2.0 kicks.

 • Guerrilla marketing